dotnet/csharpstandard/standard/statements.md

 ### 12.6.1 General

 A *declaration_statement* declares one or more local variables, one or more local constants, or a local function.
-Declaration statements are permitted in blocks, but are not permitted as embedded statements.
+Declaration statements are permitted in blocks and switch blocks, but are not permitted as embedded statements.

 ```ANTLR
 declaration_statement